AngelStoev88/FASTApi_AWS_Project/README.md

 ## License

-This project is licened under the terms of the MIT lice
+This project is licened under the terms of the MIT li